VBog/Bg-Book-for-Publication/readme.txt

 You can set the header levels from 1 to 6, and also disable the action of the plug-in for this post by unchecking the item 'this post is book'.

-You can also set the author of the published book, which will be listed directly in the post title.
+You can also set the author of the published book, which will be showed directly in the post title.
+To insert name of book author into the text you can also use shortcode [book_author]  or PHP-function bg_bpub_book_author($post_id) in page template.

 To customize the post appearance, you can use the following classes:
 1. bg_bpub_toc - class of contaner (div) with table of contents.